kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 it**!
 For each completion in your list of possible completions/choices, consider printing ``{prompt}{end_of_prompt}{completion}`` to ensure it passes the eye test.

 And yes, you'll likely need to do a bit of prompt engineering.
+But if you can write a sentence, you can write a prompt.
 It's mostly a matter of trial and error.
 (Here's an `external guide`_ if you'd like to survey research in this field.\ [3]_) Empirically, the impact of the prompt-completion format on accuracy depends on the quality of the language model.
 For larger, instruction-trained models, the format is not too consequential (they've seen it all!).
 For smaller, less instruction-trained models, it can be critical to get the format right.

 .. _external guide: https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/